Table of Contents Hide

-Often confused to be the same, viral gastroenteritis and food poisoning both manifest in the stomach but have different causes.
-The confusion stems from appearing of similar symptoms.
+Often confused as the same, viral gastroenteritis and food poisoning both manifest in the stomach but have different causes.
+The confusion stems from the appearance of similar symptoms.
+It’s important to know what foods to avoid if you’re suffering from food poisoning or stomach flu.
+Learn more about viral food poisoning and the stomach flu.

 is commonly known as stomach flu and characterised by inflammation of the intestines.
 As the name implies, it is primarily an infection caused by a virus, may be rotavirus, astrovirus, enteric adenovirus or norovirus.
 It spreads through contaminated food or human contact.

-occurs by infectious organisms like toxins, bacteria or parasites in food and water.
+Occur by infectious organisms like toxins, bacteria, or parasites in food and water.
 Ingestion of contaminated food or water is the main cause of food poisoning.
 It is never caused by human contact.

 Both viral gastroenteritis and food poisoning have almost similar symptoms.
 In the case of viral gastroenteritis, symptoms appear several days after ingestion and last for one to three days.
 For food poisoning, symptoms develop with few hours and are more aggressive than viral gastroenteritis.
-Symptoms include:
+Symptoms of Viral Food Poisoning or gastroenteritis are given below:

 - Abdominal cramps